Essar Steel: Insolvency

 The account had gone into corporate debt restructuring in 2002, with a debt of Rs 2,800 crore, according to an Economic Times report.
 However, it managed to exit the CDR ahead of schedule in 2006.

 A new cycle of distress began after the rapid expansion at Essar Steel’s Hazira steel operations at the turn of the decade.
 The expansion plan failed due to delay in environmental approvals and non-availability of natural gas, which was necessary for the plant to work at maximum efficiency.
 By 2015, the company was saddled with financial creditor dues exceeding Rs 49,000 crore.
 That year, the lenders made a first attempt to get the promoter family out of the driving seat at the company.
 At the time, the company was facing severe liquidity issues because of a drop in commodity prices and a failed expansion plan at its Hazira steel plant.
-At a meeting in November 2015, the lenders to Essar Steel, led by State Bank of India and ICICI Bank, had discussed the option of converting a portion of the companyõs debt into majority equity, which could be sold to potential investors later.
+At a meeting in November 2015, the lenders to Essar Steel, led by State Bank of India and ICICI Bank, had discussed the option of converting a portion of the company’s debt into majority equity, which could be sold to potential investors later.

 However, the plan was put on hold after the Ruia family told the lenders that they were willing to sell the company through an M&A process.
 The lenders appointed SBI Capital Markets and ICICI Securities as investment bank to look for potential buyers, however, they failed to find investor.
 While the search for a new bidder was on, the RBI concluded its asset quality review and asked banks to classify multiple large accounts, including Essar Steel, as non-performing assets by March 2016.

 In October 2016, Essar Steel submitted a resolution plan to its lenders.
 It involved Rs 1,700 crore equity infusion from U.S.-based hedge fund in exchange for 24 percent equity in the company.
 The plan also involved conversion of a portion of the company’s debt into 36 percent equity to be held by the lenders. in June 2017, lenders had received a list of 12 stressed accounts from the RBI for immediate insolvency action under newly enacted insolvency Code.
 Essar Steel’s name featured among the largest of the 12 accounts.
 Insolvency became a reality.
 The account was finally admitted to the National Company Law Tribunal in August 2017.